ajkn1904/second-look/README.md

 * JWT to make the users data secure
 * mongodb to reserve data
 * Firebase Authentication
-* Different dashboard routes for different types of users
+* Different dashboard routes for different types of users, Admin, Seller & Buyer/Normal User.
 * User can buy & sell their used products
-* Strip for payment get way
+* Stripe for payment get way

 ### This site is created by: